oobecomau/desktop.gov.au/docs/blueprint/platform.md

 In addition to the policy types listed above, Defender for Cloud Apps provides pre-configured policy templates that can be used to streamline policy development and enforcement.
 Custom policies can also be created by specifying a trigger.

-Policies Design Decisions for all agencies and implementation types.
+Policies Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Use of policies | Enable all in-built policies.<br>Agencies should also consider developing custom policies to match their specific use-cases. | Provides visibility within the organisation of suspicious behaviour and application use.
+Use of policies | Enable all in-built policies.<br>organisations should also consider developing custom policies to match their specific use-cases. | Provides visibility within the organisation of suspicious behaviour and application use.

 #### Threat Protection